 All in all, a well-conducted clinical interview is a positive learning experience for both interviewer and respondent.
 It is also sometimes described as a "bonding" or "social flow" experience.

-CLIP is a six-module certification course in Clinical Lectical Interviewing for Certified Lectical Consultants, Educators, and Coaches, as well as parents, educators, and developmental researchers.
-In these cases, certification is available, but not required.
+CLIP started out as a certification course in Clinical Lectical Interviewing for Certified Lectical Consultants, Educators, and Coaches.
+Today, we also welcome parents, educators, developmental researchers, and other adults the opportunity to participate in CLiP.
+For members of the latter group, certification is available but not required.